Acts 19

 Acts 19:17-20Books of Magic Burned

-Fear falls on the whole city.
-Not fear of Paul, but fear of the name of Jesus.
+Fear falls on the whole city, fear of the name of Jesus.
 When a demon-possessed man overpowers trained exorcists and they flee naked into the street, and when that power is attributed to the name of Jesus, people pay attention.
 Fear and awe toward Jesus become the beginning of faith.

 Believers come forward publicly and confess their faith.
-Not hiding it, not keeping it private.
 They openly acknowledge Jesus as Lord.
 In a city devoted to Diana, in a world of magic and secrecy, this is dangerous.
 Yet they confess.

 They "show their deeds" - they reveal what they have been doing.
 In the context of magical practices, this means they expose their former ways, their involvement in sorcery, their reliance on hidden knowledge.
 Everything that was done in shadows is brought into the light.